-The letter signed Fifa secretary general Fatma Samoura added that “if the petition to start the liquidation process of the GFA is not withdrawn Monday 27 th August 2018 at 1100GMT the GFA will be suspended with immediate effect.”
+The letter signed by Fifa secretary general Fatma Samoura added that “if the petition to start the liquidation process of the GFA is not withdrawn by Monday 27 th August 2018 at 1100GMT the GFA will be suspended with immediate effect.”

-The petition came in the wake of a film controversial Ghanaian journalist Anas Aremayaw Anas that showed African match officials and former GFA president Kwesi Nyantakyi accepting cash gifts.
+The petition came in the wake of a film by controversial Ghanaian journalist Anas Aremayaw Anas that showed African match officials and former GFA president Kwesi Nyantakyi accepting cash gifts.

 A global ban would put Ghana’s 2019 African Cup of Nations qualifier against Kenya on 8 th September in doubt, Nigeria are due to travel to face Seychelles the same weekend.